MELLO-88/Manga-Text-Remover/README.md

 ## Overview
 This application allows you to remove text from images (e.g., manga pages) using EasyOCR and OpenCV.
 It processes an entire manga folder by detecting and removing text from images within subfolders (chapters) and saves the output in a specified directory.

-## Features
-- **Text Detection and Removal**: Uses EasyOCR to detect text in images and OpenCV's inpainting functionality to remove it.
-- **Folder Management**: Automatically processes folders and subfolders to organize input and output files.
-- **Error Handling**: Provides feedback for missing directories, permission issues, and other errors during execution.

 ## Prerequisites
 - Python 3.x